-Diego Maradona’s life, like others who have fought their way out of extreme poverty to stand with the world at their feet, has followed a story arc that has included many profound lows to go along with the highs.
+Diego Maradona’s life, like others who fought their way out of extreme poverty to stand with the world at their feet, had a life that followed a story arc that included many profound lows to go along with the highs.

 During his career, he certainly found himself in trouble with the authorities often enough.